zwizwa/asm_tools/README.md

 - Where possible, try to organize the substrates hierarchically, e.g. create new substrates by composing smaller ones.

-- Implement the algorithms(s) on top of that abstract
+- Implement algorithms on top of those substrates.

-- Create interpretations for the substrate.
+- Create interpretations for the substrates.
 In practice this always contains two interpretations: a compiler to some standard format (C, Verilog), and an emulator that provides instrumentation to allow implementing constraint checks.
 I.e. a test bench.